Sam-Gledhill/ImagePasswordManager/README.md

 password: Password to encrypt the string with.

+Can also run TkGui.py for a basic GUI.

 # Encryption
 Data is hidden by first encrypting the data using a viginere cipher, with the key generated from [password].